Parameter identification in PDEs by the solution of monotone inclusion problems: Proof of well-posedness

+Thus it remains to verify Assumption~\ref{it:well_posed6}, which is done in Proposition~\ref{pr:well_posed_main} below.
+As a preparation of this result, we require several estimates.

-The results~\eqref{eq:well_posed_main:1} and~\eqref{eq:well_posed_main:2} are shown in Lemmas~\ref{le:coercLe3} and~\ref{le:coercLe4} below.
-For that, we require first a technical result on classical functions of bounded variation from~\cite{GraHil20}, which states that such functions can be uniformly bounded away from $0$ on a small interval with the size of the interval and the bound only depending on the total variation and the $L^1$-norm of the function.
+We require first a technical result on classical functions of bounded variation from~\cite{GraHil20}, which states that such functions can be uniformly bounded away from $0$ on a small interval with the size of the interval and the bound only depending on the total variation and the $L^1$-norm of the function.

 \begin{lemma} Let $K > 0$ and $d > 0$ be fixed.
 There exist $c > 0$ and $\delta > 0$ such that for all $h \in \BV(I)$ with $\lvert Dh \rvert \le K$ and $\lVert h \rVert_1 \ge d$ there exists an interval $J \subset I$ with $\lvert J \rvert \ge \delta$ and either $h(t) \ge c$ for all $t \in J$ or $h(t) \le -c$ for all $t \in J$. \end{lemma}